Test in a live environment

 This tutorial demonstrated how to build a .NET MAUI application using the IronPDF library to extract and display the text content from a PDF file.
 This project is a great example of how powerful and versatile .NET MAUI and the IronPDF library are when working with PDF files in your applications.

-In addition to extracting texts and images in PDF files, the IronPDF library also supports a wide range of functionalities including interacting with forms, dividing PDF files, rasterizing PDF pages to images, authentication behind HTML login forms, customizing headers and footers as well as support CSS files for pixel-perfect PDF files.
+In addition to extracting texts and images in PDF files, the IronPDF library also supports a wide range of functionalities including interacting with PDF forms, dividing PDF files, rasterizing PDF pages to images, authentication behind HTML login forms, customizing headers and footers in PDF documents as well as supporting CSS files for pixel-perfect PDF files.

 9 .NET API products for your office documents